the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Switch from `sanitize_title_with_dashes` to `sanitize_key` in a couple instances for performance gains.
 * Tweak - Remove the `wp.editor.InnerBlocks` gutenberg component in favor of `wp.blockEditor.InnerBlocks` which was deprecated since version 5.3.
 [TEC-4178]
 * Tweak - Prevent asset loading from repeating calls to plugin URL and path, resulting in some minor performance gains.
+* Tweak - Allow filtering of the "next event" query in the fast-forward link.
+[ECP-957]
 * Fix - Update the way we handle Classic Editor compatibility.
 Specifically around user choice.
 [TEC-4016]
 * Fix - Remove incorrect reference for moment.min.js.map [TEC-4148]
 * Fix - Fixed troubleshooting page styles for standalone Event Tickets setup [ET-1382]